GRAINS-Corn tumbles 4 percent on USDA acreage forecast shock

 CHICAGO, March 31 U.S. corn futures plunged more than 4 percent on Thursday in the market's steepest drop since mid-August after the U.S. Agriculture Department forecast 2016 planted acreage well above trade expectations.

-Soybeans firmed on the USDA's lower-than-expected soybean acreage and quarterly stocks estimates, although gains were limited by spillover pressure from corn.
+Soybeans drifted lower on spillover pressure from corn, although losses were limited by the USDA's lower-than-expected soybean acreage and quarterly stocks estimates.

-Wheat climbed on short covering, led by spring wheat futures which gained nearly 3 percent after the government pegged planted acreage below expectations at the lowest since 1972.
+Wheat firmed slightly on short covering, led by spring wheat futures which gained about 2 percent after the government pegged planted acreage below trade expectations at the lowest since 1972.

 "That's going to be the headline grabber: the big surge in corn acres," said Arlan Suderman, chief commodities economist for INTL FCStone.